buildstream-migration/website/content/pages/buildbox_installation.md

 `buildbox-run-bubblewrap` and the symlink `buildbox-run`, which should be extracted into a directory in `PATH`, e.g., `~/.local/bin`.

+#### Debian and Ubuntu
+    Most dependencies are staticly linked but buildbox needs fusermount3 from the fuse3 package to be installed
+    :::shell
+    sudo apt install fuse3

 ## Build from source

 ### Installing dependencies